 Thales ID-card

-This article is about the new ID-card manufacturer Thales pre-live test cards.
+This article is about the new ID-card manufacturer Thales cards.
 If you would like information about the currently in use IDEMIA test cards, you can find it here.

-The year 2025 will bring several changes to the electronic use of the ID-card.
-One certain change that will take place is the switch of the manufacturer of ID1 format documents (i.e., ID-cards) in November 2025: instead of the current card manufacturer IDEMIA, Thales will begin producing Estonian ID-cards.
-There may also be other smaller changes related to ID-cards in 2025.
+The manufacturer of ID1 format documents (i.e., ID-cards) changed in November 2025: instead of the current card manufacturer IDEMIA, Thales began producing Estonian ID-cards.

 The Information System Authority (RIA) has prioritized the smooth implementation of the new ID-cards into the eID ecosystem as part of the planned changes.
 However, the updates will inevitably lead to the need for some technical adjustments.
-In order for the new ID-cards to work in information systems and e-services, RIA invites all interested parties to join the eID notification mailing list and test the new ID-cards in their systems and services.
+In order for the new ID-cards to work in information systems and e-services, RIA invites all interested parties to test the new ID-cards in their systems and services.

 • End users must install the latest version of the ID software for electronic use of the new ID cards.
-The applications of the new version of the ID software support the new ID card and include the necessary new drivers.
+The applications of the new version of the ID software support both Idemia and Thales ID-cards and include the necessary new drivers.

-• With the new Thales cards, a new trust service provider, Zetes, will begin offering trust services.
+• With the new Thales cards, a new trust service provider, Zetes, has began offering trust services.
 This means that systems using the ID card for authentication and/or signing will need to support two trust services.

-• With the arrival of the new card manufacturer, new ID cards will be added to the eID ecosystem, and a 5-year transition period will begin.
+• With the arrival of the new card manufacturer, new ID cards were added to the eID ecosystem, and a 5-year transition period has began.
 During this period, both the current IDEMIA and the new Thales ID cards will be used in parallel.

 Changes to the ID card: